prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 For miners, Litecoin's different mining algorithm also plays a big part.
 Litecoin uses scrypt, whereas Bitcoin uses the SHA-256 algorithm.

 Scrypt relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.
+[Vertcoin](/crypto-mining/vertcoin-hardware/) uses Scrypt too, but it implements the Adaptive N-Factor.
+You can read more about that [here](/crypto-mining/vertcoin-hardware/).

 ## Should You Mine Litecoin?